MEET THE FOUNDER

 It started with a motorcycle ride.
 Like most everything significant in my life, it started with a motorcycle ride.

 After five days at the orphanage, I continued on my trip south.
 Riding solo, you have lots of time on your own, you, the road and the bike.
 Lots of time to think.
 Helmet time.
 I kept revisiting the kid’s reactions to my visit and trip.
-It was unintentional, but it felt like I had opened their eyes to possibility and hope.
+It was unintentional, but it felt like their eyes openend to new possibility and hope.
 In a small way, I had educated them about a different way of life.
 I wondered what would happen if they were encouraged to follow their own dreams.

 TODAY WE ARE PASSENGERS